iliao2345/iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.md

 #### Softmax Layer

 This layer allows the network to work with internal one-hot representations, by giving it the tools to denoise and sharpen noisy one-hot vectors.
-For every tensor in the input multitensor, this layer lists out all the possible subsets of dimensions of the tensor to take a softmax over[^15], takes the softmax over these subsets of dimensions, and concatenates all the softmaxxed results together in the channel dimension.
+For every tensor in the input multitensor, this layer lists out all the possible subsets of dimensions of the tensor to take a softmax over[^15], takes the softmax over these subsets of dimensions, and concatenates all the softmaxxed results together in the $channel$ dimension.
 The output dimension varies across different tensors in the multitensor, depending on their tensor rank.
 A pre-norm is applied, and per-tensor projections map to and from the residual stream.
-The layer has input channel dimension of 2.
+The layer has input $channel$ dimension of 2.

 #### Directional Cummax/Shift Layer

 The directional cummax and shift layers allow the network to perform the non-equivariant cummax and shift operations in an equivariant way, namely by applying the operations once per direction, and only letting the output be influenced by the results once the directions are aggregated back together (by the [multitensor communication layer](#multitensor-communication-layer)).
 These layers are the sole reason we included the $direction$ dimension when defining a multitensor: to store the results of directional layers and operate on each individually.
 Of course, this means when we apply a spatial equivariance transformation, we must also permute the indices of the $direction$ dimension accordingly, which can get complicated sometimes.

-The directional cummax layer takes the eight indices of the direction dimension, treats each slice as corresponding to one direction (4 cardinal, 4 diagonal), performs a cumulative max in the respective direction for each slice, does it in the opposite direction for half the channels, and stacks the slices back together in the direction dimension.
+The directional cummax layer takes the eight indices of the $direction$ dimension, treats each slice as corresponding to one direction (4 cardinal, 4 diagonal), performs a cumulative max in the respective direction for each slice, does it in the opposite direction for half the channels, and stacks the slices back together in the $direction$ dimension.
 The slices are rescaled to have min $-1$ and max $1$ before applying the cumulative max.

 The directional shift layer does the same thing, but for shifting the grid by one pixel instead of applying the cumulative max, and without the rescaling.

 Some details:
 - Per-tensor projections map to and from the residual stream, with pre-norm.
-- Input channel dimension is 4
+- Input $channel$ dimension is 4
 - These layers are only applied to the $[example, color, direction, height, width, channel]$ and $[example, direction, height, width, channel]$ tensors in the input multitensor.

 ![image](./resources/Directional_Shift_Cummax.png)

 #### Directional Communication Layer

 By default, the network is equivariant to permutations of the eight directions, but we only want symmetry up to rotations and flips.
-So, this layer provides a way to send information between two slices in the direction dimension, depending on the angular difference in the two directions.
+So, this layer provides a way to send information between two slices in the $direction$ dimension, depending on the angular difference in the two directions.
 This layer defines a separate linear map to be used for each of the 64 possible combinations of angles, but the weights of the linear maps are minimally tied such that the directional communication layer is equivariant to reflections and rotations.
-This gets complicated really fast, since the direction dimension's indices also permute when equivariance transformations are applied.
+This gets complicated really fast, since the $direction$ dimension's indices also permute when equivariance transformations are applied.
 Every direction slice in a tensor accumulates it's 8 messages, and adds the results together.[^16]

 For this layer, there are per-tensor projections to and from the residual stream with pre-norm.
-The input channel dimension is 2.
+The input $channel$ dimension is 2.

 #### Nonlinear Layer

-We use a SiLU nonlinearity with channel dimension 16, surrounded by per-tensor projections with pre-norm.
+We use a SiLU nonlinearity with $channel$ dimension 16, surrounded by per-tensor projections with pre-norm.

 #### Normalization Layer

-We normalize all the tensors in the multitensor, using means and variances computed across all dimensions except the channel dimension.
+We normalize all the tensors in the multitensor, using means and variances computed across all dimensions except the $channel$ dimension.
 Normalization as used within other layers also generally operates this way.

 #### Linear Heads